-Again, we've only looked at models with count as the response.
-Try using a detection function with covariates and the abundance.est response in the chunk below:
+So far we have only looked at models with count as the response.
+Try using a detection function with covariates and use abundance.est, instead of count, as the response in the chunk below:

 Concurvity

 Checking concurvity of terms in the model can be accomplished using the concurvity() function.